iblancasa/multicluster-observability-addon/demo/demoScript.md

 For tracing, the fields to configure are:
 - The `OpenTelemetryCollector` template instance.
-- The authentication configmap `tracing-auth` with the authentication methods to use in the different exporters.
 - A configmap with the endpoints to use for the exporters (in this case, the URL to the OpenTelemetry Collector instance from the hub cluster)
-- A configmap that will contain the CA of the Route that exposed the OTEL Collector from the Hub cluster.

 Finally we can now install the addon.